libgamera/GAMERA/docs/documentation.md

 - calculate the radiation spectrum from a parent particle population
 - do these things in an object-oriented and modular way, allowing you to easily model multiple emission zones that can interact with each other
-- access 3D Galactic gas, magnetic field and spiral arm models from
+- access 3D Galactic gas, magnetic field and spiral arm models, as well as hydrodynamical Supernova Remnant models from accepted and peer reviewed publications

+And here are some things that you can't at the moment:
+- fitting
+- spatial evolution of particles.
+However, it is possible to approximate by using different zones of particles

 Particle evolution
 ==================